doyun421/SLAM/README.md

 technology of robotics field are Computer Vision, Natural language processing, Edge computing, Complex event process, HW acceleration, Reinforcement Learning, GANs, etc.

+## Computer Vision
 Computer Vision means that enables computers and systems to derive meaningful information from digital images, videos and other inputs.
+Other inputs except images, video can be exampled as MRI, FFT, Motor, Frequencies, Audio Signals, RF, Voltage/Current, Electromagnetic wave, Analog signal, Digital Signal, Energy and Power, etc.

+### RF signals
+RF is Radio Frequency that is the oscilation rate of an alternating electric current or voltage or of a magnetic, electric or electromagnetic field or mechanical system in the frequency range from around 20 kHz to around 300GHz.
+This is roughly between the upper limit of audio and lower limit of infrared frequencies.

+RF signal usually used for Cordless and Cellphones, radio and television broadcast stations, Wi-Fi and Bluetooth, satellite communications systems.

+In addition,
+other appliances outside of communications, including microwave ovens and garage door openers.
+Some wireless devices like TV remote controls, computer keyboards, computer mice, operate at IR frequencies which have shorter electromagnetic wavelengths.

+### Electromagnetic Field signals
+Electromagnetic Field signals can be derived from whenever electric charges are accelerated.
+This make it possible to produce electromagnetic waves by letting an alternating current flow through a wire, an antenna.
+The frequency of the waves created in this way equals the frequency of the alternating current.

+Magnet is a material or object that produces a magnetic field.

 There are sensors as camera sensors or lidar sensors robotics field need several sensors like camera, lidar, radar, Xavier, Ram, SSD SSD for storing memory of camera, SSD;s capacity needed as a day needed 필요량,